 We refer to ethnicity and not race.
 This is because:

-- surveys usually ask for your ethnicity and not your race
+- surveys usually ask people for their ethnicity and not their race

 - using consistent terms helps people to understand our data

 We use ‘ethnic minorities’ to refer to all ethnic groups except the White British group.
-Ethnic minorities include White minorities, such as Irish Travellers.
+Ethnic minorities include White minorities, such as Gypsy, Roma and Irish Traveller groups.

 For comparisons with the White group as a whole, we use ‘all other ethnic groups combined’ or ‘ethnic minorities (excluding White minorities)’.
 We also refer to ‘White’ and ‘Other than White’ if space is limited.

-We do not use ‘Non-White’ because defining groups in relation to the White majority was not well received in user testing.
+We do not use ‘Non-White’ because defining groups in relation to the White majority was not well received in user research.

 BAME, BME and people of colour

-We do not use Black, Asian and minority ethnic (BAME) or Black and minority ethnic (BME) because:
+We do not use the terms BAME (Black, Asian and minority ethnic or BME (Black and minority ethnic) because:

-- in user research, the acronyms BAME and BME were not well understood by our audience
+- the acronyms BAME and BME were not well understood in user research